benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/3-Web-apps/3-frontends/3-customerapp/_index.en.md

 weight = 13
 +++

-The Customer App runs on customers smartphones.
+The Customer App runs on customers' smartphones.
 When they first scan the QR code using a smartphone, the URL redirects the browser to this web app.

 ## Inside this section